banzai-cicd/banzai/README.md

   ]
 ]
 ```
 As shown above, event's can be bound to in the format '${BanzaiEvent.SCOPE}:${BanzaiEvent.STATUS}'.
 Please see the [BanzaiEvent](src/com/ge/nola/BanzaiEvent.groovy) to determine the available event combinations. *Note* for `BanzaiEvent.scopes.VULNERABILTY` and `BanzaiEvent.scopes.QUALITY` only the statues `SUCCESS` and `FAILURE` are reported.
+For more examples of notification cofigurations please see [TestMavenBuild](https://github.build.ge.com/Banzai-CICD/TestMavenBuild/blob/master/.banzai) and [TestDownstreamBuild](https://github.build.ge.com/Banzai-CICD/TestDownstreamBuild/blob/master/.banzai)